kristijan-rusu/developers.zone/docs/_posts/2023-01-13-microservices-common-pitfalls.markdown

 ### Don't forget about the new network ###

 Easier said that done, don't forget about the network.
 I know it sounds stupid, but when developing monoliths, no-one cares about the network, everything is packaged in a single deployable and every method call is in the same application.
-In microservices, method calls will be actually requests from one service to other more thank you think so at the begging.
-This will introduce additional problems which will arise after deployment and are not visible on your computer.
+With microservices, methods in the service layer will become network requests.
+This will introduce additional problems which will arise after deployment and are not visible on your local development environment.

 ### Stopping all development on the monolith ###